 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of oral sulopenem and sulopenem.
-As of September 30, 2018, we had an accumulated deficit of \$107.5 million.
-We expect to continue to incur significant expenses for at least the next two years as we advance our sulopenem program through Phase 3 clinical trials, seek regulatory approval and engage in market preparation and commercialization activities.
+As of March 31, 2019, we had an accumulated deficit of \$152.4 million.
+We expect to continue to incur significant expenses for the foreseeable future as we advance our sulopenem program through Phase 3 clinical trials, seek regulatory approval and engage in market preparation and pre-commercialization activities.
 In addition, if we obtain marketing approval for oral sulopenem and sulopenem, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-We are currently evaluating our commercialization strategy in the United States and other territories and we plan to initiate discussions with potential commercial partners.
-Furthermore, we may incur expenses in connection with the establishment of additional sources for the manufacture of sulopenem tablets and IV vials or the in-license or acquisition of additional product candidates.
+We are currently evaluating our commercialization strategy in the United States and other territories.
+We may also incur expenses in connection with the establishment of additional sources for the manufacture of sulopenem tablets and IV vials or the in-license or acquisition of additional product candidates.
 Additionally, we have incurred and expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.

-As a result, we will require additional capital to fund our operations, continue to develop our sulopenem program and to execute our strategy.
+As a result, we will require additional capital to fund our operations, to continue to develop our sulopenem program and to execute our strategy.
 Until such time as we can obtain marketing approval for oral sulopenem, sulopenem or any future product candidate and generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaboration agreements, other third-party funding, strategic alliances, licensing arrangements, marketing and distribution arrangements or government funding.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
-If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of our sulopenem program, or otherwise change our strategy.
+If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scaleback or discontinue the development and commercialization of our sulopenem program, or otherwise change our strategy.